UvA-DSC/WikiCompare/README.md

 ### Similarity score of all Dutch Universities:
 (Jaccard metric)

-60.55%: Maastricht University

-53.78%: University of Groningen

-52.34%: Theological University of Apeldoorn

-50.34%: Delft University of Technology

-50.10%: Wageningen University & Research

-48.77%: Leiden University

-48.15%: Radboud University Nijmegen

-46.05%: Utrecht University

-44.66%: University of Twente

-40.63%: University of Amsterdam

-39.21%: Eindhoven University of Technology

-38.95%: Vrije Universiteit Amsterdam

-38.48%: Open University of the Netherlands

-37.78%: Protestant Theological University

-35.39%: Theological University of the Reformed Churches

-34.38%: University of Harderwijk

-32.41%: Transnational University Limburg

-28.65%: Nyenrode Business University

-24.19%: Catholic University of Utrecht

-24.17%: University of Franeker

-23.70%: University of Nijmegen (1655–1680)

-22.02%: Saba University School of Medicine

-14.15%: University of Humanistic Studies

 <img src="imgs/word_similarity.PNG"/>

 ### Comparison of database entries to web page content